Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 <details><summary>Implementation Notes</summary>
 <p>

-Class module `Installer.vb` performs the Registry updates required when the developer or end-users run the installer.
+Class module `Installer.vb` performs the Registry updates required when the developer or end-users run the installer .exe or .msi programs.

+Tag `<System.ComponentModel.RunInstaller(True)>` is provided by vb.net in file `Installer.Designer.vb`.
+This tag is used by the installer to call sub `Public Overrides Sub Install(stateSaver As IDictionary)` to perform the Assembly Registration.

-The following points should therefore be observed to avoid conflicting registry updates during development and testing.
+The following points should therefore be observed to avoid performing conflicting registry updates during development and testing.

 In module AUTO_FUNCTIONS > Properties, the options below should **not** be selected at any time.
 1. `Register for COM Interop` in Compile section